MartinBilson/portfolio/README.md

-Portfolio Website
+Portfolio Website ✨
-This is a professional portfolio website designed to showcase skills, projects, and contact information.
-It includes modern features such as Dark Mode, Mobile Responsiveness, Smooth Scroll, and Form Submission via Formspree (or Netlify Forms).
-The website is built using HTML, CSS, and JavaScript to provide a clean and engaging user experience.
+Welcome to my professional portfolio website!
+This website showcases my skills, projects, and contact information.
+It includes modern features such as Dark Mode, Mobile Responsiveness, Smooth Scroll, and Form Submission via Formspree or Netlify Forms.
+The website is built using HTML, CSS, and JavaScript.

-Features
+🚀 Features
-Dark Mode: Toggle between light and dark themes for improved user experience.
+🌙 Dark Mode: Toggle between light and dark themes for an optimal user experience.

-Responsive Design: Mobile-friendly with a hamburger menu on smaller screens.
+📱 Mobile Responsive: Mobile-friendly design with a hamburger menu for smaller screens.

-Smooth Scroll: Clickable anchor links that smoothly scroll to sections.
+🔄 Smooth Scroll: Scroll smoothly between sections when clicking anchor links.

-Form Submission: Contact form that sends submissions to Formspree (or Netlify Forms).
+📩 Form Submission: A contact form that submits data to Formspree or Netlify Forms.

-CV Download: Option to download your CV directly from the website.
+📄 CV Download: An easy way to download my CV.

-Technologies Used
+⚙️ Technologies Used
 HTML5: For creating the structure of the website.

-CSS3: For styling the website, including Tailwind-based utility classes for responsiveness and custom styles for a polished look.
+CSS3: For styling the website using Tailwind-based utility classes and custom styles.

-JavaScript: For interactivity, including dark mode toggle, mobile menu toggle, form submission, and smooth scrolling.
+JavaScript: For interactivity (Dark Mode, Mobile Menu Toggle, Form Submission).

 Formspree / Netlify Forms: For handling form submissions.

-Installation
+🛠️ Installation
-To set up this project on your local machine:
+To set up this project locally, follow these steps:

 1. Clone the repository
 bash